AnotherCreator/Library-Domain-Application/README.md

 # Josh Reginaldo - ITMD 415
+##Final Project Repo

-This lab helps us learn the basics of an MVC style approach using JSP/Servlet, and to become familiar with these technologies in order to compare their use to later frameworks.
+This project helps us learn the basics of an MVC style approach using JSP/Servlet, and to become familiar with these technologies in order to compare their use to later frameworks.